Last updated: 3 May 2026

 General Group (No Benefits Required)

-• Property must be in council tax bands A-D (England) or A-E (Scotland/Wales)
+• Before closure, the property had to be in council tax bands A-D (England) or A-E (Scotland/Wales)

 • Property must have an EPC rating — most homes qualify